 To identify a traveler at risk, "declarative" data does not, therefore, go far enough.
 Document readers and biometric equipment will soon become standard in airports, as in the Gemalto Fly to Gateprocedure.
 The traveler is authenticated on their arrival, and biometrics acts as the common point of reference for different stages through the terminal, therefore avoiding any risk of fraud!

 This ensures that it is still the same individual until boarding takes place while assigning a level of checks and controls based on their risk.

-We believe that a large majority of travelers will benefit from faster checks, and it will also allow the police force to focus their attention on suspicious individuals.
+We believe that many travelers will benefit from faster checks, and it will also allow the police force to focus their attention on suspicious individuals.

 All parties are set to benefit from this renewed interest in identity, and particularly airline companies which can be fined if they fail to check the validity of passports and visas, and made to pay accommodation and legal costs if they transport unauthorized individuals.

-Several thousand models of identity documents are currently in circulation around the world: the majority of countries, over 120, have migrated in several phases to the electronic passport.
+Several thousand models of identity documents are currently in circulation worldwide: the majority of countries, over 120, have migrated in several phases to the electronic passport.

 Solutions for strong identification and authentication

-To thwart attempted fraud, Thales has developed sophisticated equipment to check their authenticity through comparison with the models in circulation.
+To thwart attempted fraud, Thales has developed sophisticated equipment to check their authenticity by comparing the models in circulation.

 It can also check their validity by connecting to the databases of the European Union (VIS, SIS, Eurodac) and databases of fraudulent documents (Europol, Interpol).